-Games with the property that `if two or more players choose the same action then their outcome is zero' are called `anti-coordination games.'
+Games with the property that ``if two or more players choose the same action then their reward is zero'' are called {\em anti-coordination games}.
 Using our techniques for multiplayer bandits, we also provide an algorithm for converging to an approximate Nash equilibrium quickly in such a game.

-More precisely, we define a \emph{stochastic anti-coordination game} as follows: for each player $j \in [m]$ and action $i \in [K]$, there is an outcome $\mu_j^i \in [0,1]$, such that if player $j$ performs action $i$ while no other player performs it, she will get a random reward in $[0,1]$ with mean $\mu_j^i$, while if two or more players perform the same action $i$, all get reward 0.
-An assignment of players to actions is an $\eps$-Nash equilibrium if, no player can improve her expected reward by more than $\eps$ by switching to another action, while other players' actions are unchanged.
-Then, we would like to design an algorithm for each player that reaches an $\eps$-Nash equilibrium quickly.
+More precisely, we define a \emph{stochastic anti-coordination game} as follows: for each player $i \in [m]$ and action $j \in [K]$, there is a parameter $\mu_j^i \in [0,1]$ such that, if player $i$ performs action $j$ while no other player performs it, she will get a random reward in $[0,1]$ with mean $\mu_j^i$, while if two or more players perform the same action, all get reward 0.
+An assignment of players to actions is called an {\em $\eps$-Nash equilibrium} if no player can improve her expected reward by more than $\eps$ by switching to another action while other players' actions are unchanged.
+Then, we would like to design an algorithm that reaches an $\eps$-Nash equilibrium quickly.
 We prove the following theorem in this direction.